-I’ve wanted to make this Crispy Roasted Potato recipe ever since I first set eyes on it.
-BeeBop, being the meat and potatoes guy that he is, declared it a huge success.
-I mean really.
-Who wouldn’t love crispy potatoes flavored with butter, shallots and a touch of lemon thyme?
-The lemon thyme was my only deviation from the recipe.
-I have lemon thyme growing like wild fire in my herb bed right now so I used it instead of the normal thyme.
+I mean really?
+Who wouldn’t love crispy potatoes flavored with butter, shallots, and a touch of lemon thyme?
+I have a pot of lemon thyme that grows like a weed in my herb bed, so I often use it instead of regular thyme.
 I love the flavor it adds to lots of recipes.
 So good.

-You’ll start off by melting your butter and adding the olive oil.
-Generously brush the bottom of your baking dish with the mixture.
+You’ll start off by melting the butter and adding the olive oil.
+Generously brush the bottom of the baking dish with some of the mixture.
 I chose to make this in my 10-inch cast iron skillet.
 You could use a gratin dish or any shallow 9 or 10-inch baking dish.

-The only negative to this recipe – you’re going to need to peel four pounds of potatoes.
-Now I’ve said it before and I mean it that I have to really love you to peel a potato for you.
-It’s one of those kitchen chores that I try to avoid whenever I can, but I think it makes for a much nicer finished recipe here.
-But once that bit of drudgery is out of the way, it’s easy-peasy from there on out.
+👉 PRO TIP: The only negative to this recipe is that you’ll need to peel four pounds of potatoes.
+Peeling potatoes is one kitchen chore that I just despise.
+I have to really love you to peel a potato for you.
+Even though I dislike doing it, I do think it makes for a much nicer finished recipe here.
+And once that bit of drudgery is out of the way, it’s easy-peasy from there on out.

-If you have a mandoline and are not terrified of using it (that would be me), you can cut your potatoes on it.
+If you have a mandoline and are not terrified of using it, you can cut your potatoes on it.
 Otherwise, use a sharp knife to cut each potato crosswise into thin slices.
 Try to keep the slices together as you go and as you finish each potato, place it intact into the pan.

 Once you have all the potatoes snuggled nicely in place, peel and slice the shallots.
 Wedge the shallot slices randomly in between the sliced potatoes.

-- 8 sprigs lemon thyme (more for garnish)
+- 8 sprigs lemon thyme (or regular thyme) more for garnish

 - Preheat the oven to 375 degrees.